 - Assess adaptive management needs for advancing ecosystem modeling of hypoxia and diversion effects on habitats and living resources in the northern Gulf of Mexico

-- Ecological Modeling Matrix that documents parameters, functions, and applications of existing models targeting the ecosystem impacts of hypoxia and diversions in the northern Gulf of Mexico
+- Ecological Modeling Matrix (30 KB) that documents parameters, functions, and applications of existing models targeting the ecosystem impacts of hypoxia and diversions in the northern Gulf of Mexico

-- Defined management needs related to living resource and habitat effects of Gulf Hypoxia and diversions
+- Defined Management Needs White Paper (228 KB) related to living resource and habitat effects of Gulf Hypoxia and diversions

 - Ecological Modeling Adaptive Management Framework for advancing ecosystem modeling of hypoxia and diversion effects in the Northern Gulf of Mexico